-Short version: When your generator powers some devices (lights, chargers) but not others (fridge, microwave, well pump), it’s usually a startup surge, overload, or voltage sensitivity issue—not a random failure.
+Short version: When your generator powers some devices, such as lights and chargers, but not others, such as a fridge, microwave, well pump, or larger appliance, it is usually a startup surge, overload, cord voltage drop, outlet mismatch, or voltage sensitivity issue — not a random failure.

-Safety note: If you smell burning plastic, hear buzzing/crackling, or appliances are cycling on/off repeatedly, stop testing and shut the generator down.
+Safety note: If you smell burning plastic, hear buzzing or crackling, notice hot cords, or appliances are cycling on and off repeatedly, stop testing and shut the generator down if you can do so safely.

 Visual Guide: Why Some Generator Loads Work (And Others Won’t)